 What Should You Do If You Think You Are at Fault?

 Do not tell the police, the other driver or the insurance company that you think you are at fault.
-Talk to a car accident attorney.
+Talk to a Norwood car accident lawyer.
 Most intersection accidents happen because of negligence on the part of both drivers.
 Even if you are partially to blame, the other driver may be responsible for part of your damages.

 Comparative Negligence